vspaiv/vspaiv/README.md

 Welcome to my Git Hub repo, you may found some of my studies here, feel free to explore 🤓

 What i've been up to lately:
-🐧 Currently studying - Shell Scripting
-☁ Cloud Computing - Azure
+🐧 Currently studying - Shell Scripting (focused on Linux and infra scripts) ☁ Cloud Computing - Azure

+💬 Developing and testing new APIs
+  🔭  Observability integration scripts for dynatrace, Elastic and Grafana:
+  🔭  - Logging, Collecting telemetry and Parsing

 <!--
 **vspaiv/vspaiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.